awconway/NUR1027-FALL-2019/chapters/04searchcont.md

 In the previous exercises we have practiced refining a search strategy using the pubmed database.
-It is important to remember that there are differences between databases in regard to wildcacrd operators, adjacency operators, search tags and filters.
+It is important to remember that there are differences between databases in regard to wildcard operators, adjacency operators, search tags and filters.
 So careful consideration of this needs to be taken when searching multiple databases.
 In the next section, I'm going to be introducing you to a tool that can help you manage the next step of the process in searching the